Prologue

 We shimmy our way from the seating area onto the packed dance floor.
 “Don’t Stop Believin’” blares, and even though I don’t really like the song, it’s a welcome change from the same ten top-forty tunes we’ve heard at all the other bars we stopped into today.
 I can only stomach so many pop hits.

-The small crowd on the dance floor screams in unison when the opening notes of Bon Jovi’s “Livin’ on a Prayer” fills the air.
+The small crowd on the dance floor screams in unison when the opening notes of Bon Jovi’s “Livin’ on a Prayer” fill the air.
 Kristen and Auden each wrap an arm around my waist, and we sway together as we sing, making me feel like I’ve been their friend forever.
-We belt out the chorus at the top of our lungs with so much flair Jon Bon Jovi might want us as backup singers.
+We belt out the chorus at the top of our lungs with so much flair that Jon Bon Jovi may want us as backup singers.

 “Come dance!”
 Auden yells, beckoning someone toward us.
 I follow her gaze to the hand chairs where Luke, Aleksandr, and Pavel look exceptionally comfortable.

-Aleksandr smiles at his wife, but shakes his head “no.”
+Aleksandr smiles at his wife but shakes his head.

-Now is my chance to get close to Luke and sit in a hand.
+Now is my chance to get close to Luke and sit in one of the chairs shaped like a huge hand.

 I tap both Auden and Kristen on their shoulders and motion to where the guys are sitting, letting them know I’m going over there, too.

-Without giving him warning, I climb into Luke’s lap and lean back against his chest.
-It’s a bold move, but I’m fairly confident he won’t shut me down, since we’ve been communicating in flirty smiles and touches all day.
+Without giving him warning, I climb onto Luke’s lap and lean back against his chest.
+It’s a bold move, but I’m fairly confident he won’t shut me down since we’ve been communicating in flirty smiles and touches all day.

 “Well, hello,” he greets me.